dhirajdhule/flownav/README.md

 ## Assumptions for Obstacle Avoidance

-+ The drone moves along the Z-axis at a constant velocity with yaw/pitch velocities being negligible.
++ The drone moves along the Z-axis at a constant velocity with yaw/pitch velocities being negligible. t

 + Obstacles are small relative to image area i.e., fit well within the imaged scene.